 Not Called: Shredder, Shredding Device, Shedder

-Shedding devices are devices used to lift warps in order to pass fiber or beads through them more easily.
+The Mirrix shedding device is used to lift warp threads (these are the threads that go around your loom) in order to pass fiber or beads through them more easily.

 The space between the warps is called the SHED, which is where the term SHEDding device comes from.

 On a Mirrix shedding device, when you change the position of the handle of the shedding device, the shedding device shifts position and opposite sets of warps are raised, securing your beads or weft between the warp threads.
 (See picture, left.)

 The shedding device is connected to the warp threads on your loom by heddles, which are basically just loops that wrap around both your warp threads and the bars of the shedding device (click the heddles tab for more on those). (see picture, left.)

 The wooden clips on the loom hold the shedding device onto the loom, but they also serve to hold the warping bar in place when warping the loom (and before you install the shedding device).

 When weaving tapestry, if you do not use the shedding device, you must weave each piece of fiber under and over the warp threads.